maksymfritsak/test/resampling.md

 ## Setting Up Directories

-Specify the **load directory** (the directory containing patient folders) by either:
+Specify the **load directory** (the directory that contains patient folders) by either:
 - Clicking on `Load Directory` and navigating to the folder.
-- Copying the directory path into the field to the right of the 'Load Directory' button.
+- Copying the directory path into the blank field to the right of the `Load Directory` button.

 Use the same approaches to choose the **save directory** (the directory where resampled images and masks will be saved).
-Each patient will be saved in a subfolder named after the original folder.
+Inside the save directory, each patient will be saved in a subfolder named after the original folder.
-RAD will automatically create the provided directory if it does not exist.
+RAD will automatically create the provided save directory if it does not exist.

 ### Imaging Modality
 Select the imaging modality (supported options: PET, CT, and MR).
 For details on how RAD processes each modality, refer to the [Get Started](get_started.md) guide.